ILIAS-eLearning/ILIAS/docs/development/devguide/tutorial/04-coding/08-persistence-data.md

 ### Database Access in the Application ###

-To access the ILIAS database, the classes of your component also require an instance of the global database class.
+To access the ILIAS database, the classes of your component also need an instance of the global database class.
 If it cannot be passed as a parameter of the constructor, it should be taken from the dependency injection container of ILIAS, which is available as a global variable `$DIC`.

 ````php
       public function __construct()